cul-it/sharedshelf-metadata/INSTRUCTIONS.md

 ...
 ```

 What this script does is first query for all the unique collections in our SharedShelf instance, then iterate over each collection to grab the data.
-The data grabbed for each collection describes each digital object therein, and maps the SharedShelf API field from the collection-specific code to the text label for that field's code if and when that is available.
+The data grabbed for each collection describes each digital object therein and pulls the json data exactly as found.

 This can take up to 10 minutes to run.
+Wait until it is complete before moving to analysis.

+### Analyze Your Local SharedShelf API Data dump

+The most basic analysis to run is to f